Uh Oh. Research Shows Death Has a Thing for Birthdays.

 When William Shakespeare coined the phrase “come full circle” in act five of King Lear, he could not have known how perfectly the words would fit his own history.
 Within a decade of penning the play, Shakespeare died of unknown causes on his 52nd birthday: April 23, 1616.
 A few days later, his body was laid to final rest below the same Stratford church where he had been baptized in the spring of 1564.
 The wheel of fate had come, in the bard’s own words, full circle.

 How to explain this?
 The likeliest answer is that people are simply more likely to eat and drink in excess around their birthdays, and as we get on in years (the study focused on subjects 40 years old and older) all that unchecked revelry takes a greater toll on our bodies.
-Bear this in mind the next time your family offers to take you out for a birthday parade of unlimited free breadsticks and molten chocolate desserts; there are many ways to celebrate besides literally eating yourself to death.

 But there is another phenomenon at play beyond pure indulgence.
-The Zurich team found that cancer fatalities also rose by 10 percent on birthdays, and rose even higher on the day after birthdays.
+The Zurich team found that cancer fatalities also rose by 10% on birthdays, and rose even higher on the day after birthdays.
 To explain this, psychologist Richard Wiseman submits another hypothesis: “[It’s] a placebo effect,” Wiseman told the Telegraph.
 “You are knife-edged on death, and you kept yourself going until your birthday.
 You think, ‘that’s it, I’ve had enough, I’m out of here’.”

 Some call this the “postponement” theory.
 A person suffering a severe illness may naturally pick their next birthday as a waymarker for survival, and then, having passed it, slip away peacefully.
 There is an admirable resiliency to this impulse, be it for the sake of gathering with friends and family one more time, or simply an inherent, competitive desire to reach the next level.
 And when it’s done, it’s done.
-To paraphrase our friend Shakespeare again: “Out, out brief birthday candle!”
+To paraphrase our friend Shakespeare again: “Out, out brief birthday candle!